NetanelBondar/file-system-generator-using-composite-design-pattern-JAVA/README.md

 With this program you can simulate creation of a file system of folders and regular files.<br>
 I illustrate my OOP knowledge by implementing composite design pattern to accomplish this task.<br>

+Although there are some known bugs, my main goal of implementing the design pattern is achieved.

 ## Run Examples
 ### The input and output are through the terminal
 #### Example 1